-The garden for respiration and blood circulation.
+Respiratory and cardiovascular systems.
 This garden features plants that are, or have been, used in the treatment of asthma, tuberculosis, heart disease and circulatory ailments.
 Examples of such plants are angelicas, digitalis, willows and pines.
 The sub-theme of this garden is fragrance plants.

-The garden for urinary and sexual systems.
+Urinary and reproductive systems.
 Some of the plants here contain agents that are used in modern cancer treatments.
 The sub-theme is love plants, meaning plants that either reduce og increase sexual desire.
 Here you will find the Bishop’s Hat, also known as Horny Goat Weed, that has demonstrated a Viagra-like effect in animal experiments.

-The garden for mental health and mobility.
+Nervous system and musculoskeletal system.
 This garden contains an area for meditation.
 The plants in this garden contain agents that combat, among other ailments, nervousness and depression as well as immobility.
 The garden has a little pond and stream with medicinal aquatic plants.

-The garden for infections and the Hildegard of Bingen garden.
+Infections and Hildegard’s Garden.
 The sub-theme in this garden is Hildegard of Bingen.
 Hildegard of Bingen lived from 1098 to 1179 and was a German Benedictine abbess, doctor, physician writer, composer and philosopher.
 She is considered to be the founder of scientific natural history in Germany.
 A small wooden fountain shaped like a pinecone and created by a local artist is placed in the centre of this garden.

-The garden for the senses.
-We will start working on this garden in 2021.
-The sub-theme is cosmetic plants.
+The five senses.
+We will start working on this garden in 2022.
+The sub-theme is edible plants.

 How to find us: Medicinhaverne i Tranekær, Botofte Strandvej 2 A, 5953 Tranekær.